EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 - yikes-mailchimp-additional-form-fields - define additional fields to add below all forms (@parameter $form_data - all data associated with the given form)
 - yikes-mailchimp-custom-form-actions - add custom action links on the manage forms page (alongside Edit, Duplicate, Shortcode, Delete ) (@parameter $form_id - the id of the form)

 ###### Hooks for Extensions
 - yikes-mailchimp-menu - hook to add additional menu items inside of the "Easy MailChimp" menu item
 - yikes-mailchimp-settings-field - hook to register additional settings fields for add-ons
 - yikes-mailchimp-ADDON-SLUG-options-path - hook to load up a custom settings page

+##### Helper Shortcodes

+<strong>Display current number of subscribers</strong>
+`[yikes-mailchimp-subscriber-count form="1"]`

+Display the current number of subscribers for a given list.
+Pass in the form ID whos list you want to display. (also accepts list="mailchimp_list_id")

+If you want to use the snippet inside of your form description, you can exclude the form ID and list ID altogether, and the shortcode will reference the list associated with the displayed form.

+Example Form Description:
+Join the `[yikes-mailchimp-subscriber-count]` happy subscribers who receive our mailing list!

+which might display on the front end like:
+Join the 1,543 happy subscribers who receive our mailign list!

 ###	Custom Edit Form Sections API
 Since we've built out a few add-ons to extend the base functionality, we've also built out an API to allow users to rapidly define custom sections on the edit form screen.
 This allows you to assign additional data to your forms.